 The mission of the Early Child Development program is to provide students with opportunities for learning experiences that encompass all aspects of child development and to facilitate and encourage personal applications of developmentally appropriate practices in the care and education of children from birth through school age.
 Four programs of study are available in Early Childhood Development.

-Students enrolled in the Early Childhood Development Program will be required to complete and pass a background study before they can participate in required lab courses or be employed in the child care/education field.
+Students enrolled in the Early Childhood Development Program will be required to complete and pass a background study before they can participate in required lab courses or be employed in the childcare/education field.

 Students must receive at least a "C" or better in all courses and final cumulative GPA of 2.0 or higher to graduate from these programs.
-The requirements of this program are subject to change without notice due to continuous development in achieving teacher standards.
+This program's requirements are subject to change without notice due to continuous development in achieving teacher standards.

-Early Childhood Development Certificate (19 credits)
+Early Childhood Development Certificate (16 credits)

 - AMIN/EDU 1020 Foundations of American and Anishinaabe Education Systems

 - CDEV/EDU 1210 Child Growth and Development

 - HLTH 2100 Community Health/Wellness for Educators

 - CDEV 1230 Positive Child Guidance

 - CDEV 1340 Learning and Curriculum

-- ENGL 1101 College Composition

-Early Childhood Development Diploma (32 credits)
+Early Childhood Development Diploma

-- AMIN/EDU 1020 Foundations of American and Anishinaabe Education Systems

-- CDEV/EDU 1210 Child Growth and Development

-- HLTH 2100 Community Health/Wellness for Educators

-- CDEV 1230 Positive Child Guidance

-- CDEV 1340 Learning Environment and Curriculum

-- CDEV 2510 Practicum I
+- AMIN/EDU 1020 Foundations of American and Anishinaabe Education Systems - CDEV/EDU 1210 Child Growth and Development - HLTH 2100 Community Health/Wellness for Educators - CDEV 1230 Positive Child Guidance - CDEV 1340 Learning Environment and Curriculum - CDEV 2510 Practicum I

 - CDEV 1252 Observation and Assessment

 - CDEV/EDU 2640 Curriculum Planning

 - ENGL 1101 College Composition

 - PSYC 2001 General Psychology

-Early Childhood Development Associates of Science Degree (60 Credits)
+Early Childhood Development Associates of Science Transfer Pathway Degree (60 Credits)